A Geometric Picture of Perturbative QFT: Notations and Statement of Theorems

 \subsection{Discussion on Interactions}

-In this section, we introduce the manner in which peturbative QFT emerges from this picture and how it may lend itself to more analytical expressions for interactions.
+In this section, we introduce the manner in which perturbative QFT emerges from this picture and how it may lend itself to more analytical expressions for interactions.
 Consider the following interaction Lagrangian (Equation~\ref{eq:fourpole}).

 Methods by Feynman \cite{pesky},\cite{Srednicki_2007} and others showed that this nonlinear interaction could be approximated by summing over convolutions of free propagators; these convolutions being indexed by Feynman diagrams (as in Figure~\ref{fig:contrib}).